FUTRLI/graphflow/README.md

 # graphflow [![Go](https://github.com/futrli/graphflow/workflows/Go/badge.svg)](https://github.com/futrli/graphflow/actions)

-graphflow supports the building, execution and graphical rendering of simple linear workflows
+graphflow supports the building, execution and graphical rendering of simple linear workflows.

-There may be times when complex business logic is best represented in the form of a decision tree or a workflow comprised of some "context" and a series of yes/no questions and actions or decisions that can be made against this context.
+There may be times when complex business logic is best represented in the form of a decision tree or a workflow made up of a series of yes/no questions and actions or decisions that can be taken.

-A naive representation of this in code could be a error-prone block of deeply nested if / else conditions.
 In such a case it is difficult for a product stakeholder to precisely express what they expect and it's equally difficult for them to validate it once it's built.

-The graphflow package allows this logic to instead be represented as a self-documenting series of Task nodes with conditional Paths between them.
-It is self-documenting because it includes the ability to output a graphviz png representation of the entire graph as well as the particular path taken through the graph when provided with a given context.
+The graphflow package allows this logic to be built and represented as a self-documenting series of Task nodes with conditional Paths between them.

 # Features